-Additionally, new students entering Fall 2021 will have a one-time matriculation fee of \$300.
+Additionally, new students entering Fall 2023 will have a one-time matriculation fee of \$300.

 All students will have an optional Green Fund Fee of \$30/year to fund sustainability projects on campus.
-See page 6.
+See page 6 for more information.

 RESIDENTIAL COMPREHENSIVE FEE